carbon-language/carbon-lang/flang/docs/Extensions.md

 * If both the `COUNT=` and the `COUNT_MAX=` optional arguments are present on the same call to the intrinsic subroutine `SYSTEM_CLOCK`, we require that their types have the same integer kind, since the kind of these arguments is used to select the clock rate.
-  In common with some other compilers, the clock is in milliseconds for kinds <= 4 and nanoseconds otherwise where the target system supports these rates.
+In common with some other compilers, the clock rate varies from tenths of a second to nanoseconds depending on argument kind and platform support.
 * If a dimension of a descriptor has zero extent in a call to `CFI_section`, `CFI_setpointer` or `CFI_allocate`, the lower bound on that dimension will be set to 1 for consistency with